jkczyz/rust-lightning/lightning-c-bindings/README.md

 function parameters are largely only ever passed by reference or by move, with pass-by-copy semantics only applying to primitive types.
 However, because the underlying types are largely pointers, the same function signature may imply two different memory ownership semantics.
 Thus, you MUST read the Rust documentation while using the C bindings.
-For functions which ownership is moved to Rust, the corresponding `X_fre`e function MUST NOT be called on the object, whereas for all other objects, `X_free` MUST be used to free resources.
+For functions which take arguments where ownership is moved to the function scope, the corresponding `X_free` function MUST NOT be called on the object, whereas for all other objects, `X_free` MUST be used to free resources.

 LDK C++ Bindings
 ================